mwelss-fhg/platform-oam/docs/developer-guide.rst

 Logging Library has the following given below features :

-There are two .java(ACUMOSLogConstants and LogConfig.java) files and one logback.xml file is there.
+There are three .java(ACUMOSLogConstants,LoggingConstant.java and LogConfig.java) files.

 1.In the ACUMOSLogConstants.java following  given below features are there.
 Marker